smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::rerandomize::re-randomize
 ::just say::say
 ::theyre::they're
-::Huntingtons disease::Huntington�s disease
+::Huntingtons disease::Huntington's disease
-::Huntingtons' disease::Huntington�s disease
+::Huntingtons' disease::Huntington's disease
 ;::cannot only::can not only
 ;::can't only::can not only
 ::doing damage to::damaging